kyclark/gitbook-metagenomics/organizing_with_makefiles.md

 # Writing tests

 You can easily write a test suite in Perl using the "Test" module.
 The DNA test script checks that the script prints a "usage"-like statement when run with no arguments or if it prints the correct output given a known sequence from either the command line or a file.
 You can look at the "test.pl6" script to understand more how it works.
 You should totally write tests.
 Tests are good, M'K?

+One methodology to writing software is to actually write the tests *first* and then write the software passes the tests.
+It's a fine way to define at least the behavior of a program, e.g., the expected output for a given input.
+This is another reason I would encourage you to create a ```MAIN``` entry point with named parameters as it forces you to consider what you want from the user.